Syntax

 Set or read constant power (CP) mode in watts.

-VALUE- Power value in watts.
+VALUE- Power value in watts (0–200 W).
 If omitted, reads current setting.
+Values outside the range are rejected.

 state